 Some of the world’s fastest supercomputers are among ASC’s accomplishments in advanced computing.
 However, it is not all about speed.
 Each new system is engineered to bring certain capabilities to bear on the problems of modeling and simulation that will enhance the overall goals of the Science-Based Stockpile Stewardship Program.
 In doing so, ASC will continue to challenge the state of art for computer scientists and manufacturers with systems such as those described below:

-As an initial delivery system for Sequoia, Dawn is ranked 54th on the TOP500 list of the world's fastest computers and is an IBM BlueGene/P machine with a peak performance of 501 teraflops.
-Dawn has not only been used to prepare applications for the Sequoia system, but is also an important computational resource for the ASC program.
+As an initial delivery system for Sequoia Dawn was ranked 77th on the TOP500 list of the world's fastest computers.
+Dawn was an IBM BlueGene/P machine with a peak performance of 501 teraflops prior to it retirement August 30, 2013.
+Dawn was used to prepare applications for the Sequoia system, and was an important computational resource for the ASC program.